 Different Kinds of Nemesia

-Nemesia blossoms with half-inch flowers in colors such as pink, purple, blue and white.
-Some plants reach up to two feet (60 cm.) tall and spread to a foot (30 cm.) while many are no taller than 6 to 12 inches (15-30 cm.).
+Nemesia blossoms with half-inch (1 cm.) flowers in colors such as pink, purple, blue, and white.
+Some plants reach up to 2 feet (61 cm.) tall and spread to a foot (31 cm.) while many are no taller than 6 to 12 inches (15-31 cm.).
 Their diminutive size makes blooms appear larger, and they are often so dense that foliage is nearly hidden.

 Older nemesia plant types bloom into summer, when they may balk at extreme heat.
 An overall pruning at this time can encourage an entire new flush of blooms lasting until frost.
 Newly created varieties of nemesia expand your choices of color even more, some with bi-color blooms.